 In the Steps of Chief Joseph

-At this time each year, the annual Chief Joseph Trail Ride retraces the 1877 1,500-mile exodus of Joseph and the Nez Perce people.
+This week, the annual Chief Joseph Trail Ride retraces 100 miles of the 1877 1,500-mile exodus of Joseph and the Nez Perce.
 The ride honors their heroic war for freedom to escape to Canada rather than be imprisoned on a reservation.

 About this time, every year, hundreds of riders--descendants of Chief Joseph and other Nez Perce and people of all colors from around the world--saddle up their spotted Appaloosa horses to ride the arduous trail Chief Joseph and his Nez Perce tribe took 144 years ago to escape to freedom while the U.S. Army pursued them.
 Each year, toward the end of July, a group of dedicated riders ride a hundred-mile segment of the 1,500 miles trek Joseph and his people took through the roughest terrain on the face of the earth.